Fishtrap Yearlong Writers’ Workshop

-Fishtrap’s Yearlong Workshop is a 13 month intensive writing program modeled after low-residency MFA programs, with short, intense group sessions framing a year of long-distance instruction, offered at about half the cost of most low-residency MFA programs.
+Fishtrap’s Yearlong Writers’ Workshop has already helped many Fishtrap writers generate manuscripts and go on to publication.
 If you don’t need a degree, but just want high-quality, sustained support and instruction for your writing, this program could be the perfect one for you.

 2017-2018 A Yearlong Course in Book Length Narrative

 I’ve had many writing teachers over the course of my career … but I’ve never learned as much about the craft from anyone as I’ve learned from Karen Fisher.
 I have never been more inspired.
 Never trusted myself more.
 Never felt more supported and understood. – Ann Eisenberg

 The (Yearlong) class was extraordinary.
 Karen has thought longer and harder about what makes a novel tick than anyone I know, and she shares what she has learned with generosity, with clarity, and with an open heart.
 Thank you, Karen, from the bottom of my heart.
 I could not imagine recommending anyone more highly. – David Osborne